-The offer and sale of all of the shares in the offering was registered under the Securities Act pursuant to a Registration Statement on Form S-1 (File No. 333-236942), as amended, filed in connection with our IPO, or the Registration Statement, which was declared effective by the SEC on May 7, 2020.
-The offering terminated after the sale of all securities registered pursuant to the Registration Statement.
+The offer and sale of all of the shares in the offering was registered under the Securities Act pursuant to the IPO Registration Statement (File No. 333-236942), which was declared effective by the SEC on May 7, 2020.
+The offering terminated after the sale of all securities registered pursuant to the IPO Registration Statement.
 The net proceeds of approximately \$52.2 million have been invested in short- and intermediate-term investments in accordance with our investment policy.
 These investments may include money market funds and investment securities consisting of U.S. Treasury notes, and high quality, marketable debt instruments of corporations and government sponsored enterprises.
 There has been no material change in the expected use of the net proceeds from our IPO as described in the final prospectus filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act on May 11, 2020 in connection with the IPO.